HWOrion/mandelbrot-1/README.md

 Some **Julia sets** are sets of complex numbers `c` for which the function `f(z)=cʳ+z` does not diverge when iterated.
 Complex number `z` is specified with `--real` an `--imaginary` comands and and real number `r` is specified wih `--exponent`.

+Abscissa, ordianate, exponent, imaginary and real part can be floating point numbers.
+For negative nubers you must type `n` instead minus sign (So, `-2.7` is typed like `n2.7`).
+All other numbers (width, height, iterations) are positive integer numbers.

 #### compiling and running:
 Program use `gmp.h` and `mpfr.h` for arbitrary precision floating point math and `getopt.h` for parsing input, so you must have these libraries on your machine if you want to compile mandelbrot program.
 To compile run makefile or type following comand: